by Randall CraigFiled in: Blog, Make It Happen Tipsheet, Professional Development, StrategyTagged as: Innovation

 Each of these are great examples of innovation that have changed society.
 Some, like color TV or the microwave, were designed to solve a specific problem.
 Others, like the internet, have moved well beyond their original purpose.

 At the personal level, innovation is equally possible, and can have just as dramatic an impact.
 When was your last innovation?
 Who did it affect?
 What problem did it solve?
-Without innovation, there is no personal or professional growth, and we often find our careers (and relationships) stalled.
+Without innovation, there is no personal or professional growth, resulting in stalled careers (and relationships).

-This week’s action item: In every task, process, and relationship there is an opportunity for innovation.
+In every task, process, and relationship there is an opportunity for innovation.
 This week, identify an area that is ripe for change, and start the process.
-While your innovation may not be the next color television, it can have an impact well beyond your expectations.
+While your innovation may not be the next color television (or Google), it can have an impact well beyond your expectations.